spacetelescope/jdaviz/docs/imviz/plugins.rst

 * the plot in a given viewer to a PNG or SVG file,
 * a table in a plugin to ecsv
+* subsets as a region to .fits or .reg file.